ryuuji06/keyword-spotting/README.md

 First, download the datasets you will use to train your model.
 Any dataset can be used, although it is easier to use Google Speech Commands [6] and LibriSpeech [7] (I used the `train-clean-100.tar.gz` subset), because I already implemented functions to read these specific datasets in `functions_datasets.py`.

 Optionally, you can also download a dataset of additional background noise.
-I used MS-SNSD [8] (noise-train) in my tests.
+I used MS-SNSD [8] (`noise-train`) in my tests.

 (This additional noise would intuitively improve the robustness of the detection.
 However, in my tests, it did not improve the evauation metrics, and actually even degraded the online performance I tested with my microphone.)

 ### (2) Convert LibriSpeech Files to WAV

+LibriSpeech files are originally in FLAC format.
+As I use Tensorflow audio decoder, the files must be in WAV format.
+Just move `flac2wav.sh` to the dataset folder and run it (uses avconv program from libav http://builds.libav.org/windows/nightly-gpl/).
+If you are in Unix system, just run

+`./flac2wav.sh`

+or, if you are in Windows,

+`powershell ./flac2wav.sh`

 ### (3) Prepare Datasets